History of the English penny (c. 600 – 1066): Mercia

 Further reforms were initiated by Alfred later in his reign.
 Around 880, London struck an innovative series of portrait pennies bearing Alfred's portrait and, on the reverse, a Monogram of Lundonia.
 Later one moneyer, Tilewine, placed his name on the reverse as well, but this coinage was for the most part struck without moneyers' names.
 The main type struck in the latter part of Alfred's reign, however, was the non-portrait two line type.
 Again, a few different and perhaps experimental types have survived in small numbers.
 These include a portrait coin – probably from around the same time as the London monogram pennies – with the mint-name ÆT GLEAPA ('from Gloucester'), which had become an important centre of 'English' Mercia under Alfred's ealdorman Æthelred; a small number of 'four-line' non-portrait pennies with reverse mint names assigning their production to Winchester and Exeter; another non-portrait series probably struck at Oxford (OHSNAFORDA); and large silver 'offering pieces' inscribed ELIMOSINA ('alms').

+O: +EDILRED REX around central cross.